Trams chief who wanted better deal 'frozen out' of mediation talks

 It resulted in the overall cost hitting £776m.

-The inquiry before Lord Hardie heard from Alan Coyle, a former council finance manager, at the end of week three of the probe who said key figures at Tie believed separating from the contractors and potentially finding new builders could have cost less.
+The inquiry before Lord Hardie, pictured above, heard from Alan Coyle, a former council finance manager, at the end of week three of the probe who said key figures at Tie believed separating from the contractors and potentially finding new builders could have cost less.

 Mr Owen was quizzed by inquiry counsel Ross McClelland over the price of £362.5m that was agreed to settle with the contractors and continue with the project.

-Mr McClelland said that price was agreed by then council chief executive Sue Bruce and Tie chairman at the time Vic Emery, as well the council's finance director Donald McGougan.
+Mr McClelland said that price was agreed by then council chief executive Sue Bruce, pcitured below, and Tie chairman at the time Vic Emery, as well the council's finance director Donald McGougan.

 Asked by Mr McClelland "What about people from Tie?" he said: "I don’t think the people from Tie thought it was a sensible price.